Active Substance: liraglutide

 What benefit has Victoza shown during the studies?

 Combinations containing Victoza were more effective at controlling blood glucose than combinations without the medicine.
-Dual therapies containing Victoza and metformin or a sulphonylurea led to reductions in HbA1c of around 1% compared with no reduction without Victoza.
-Triple therapies containing metformin and either a sulphonylurea or a thiazolidinedione led to a reduction of between 1.3 and 1.5% compared with a reduction equal or less than 0.5% without Victoza.
+Dual therapies containing Victoza and metformin or a sulphonylurea led to reductions in HbA1c of around 1 percentage point compared with no reduction without Victoza.
+Triple therapies containing metformin and either a sulphonylurea or a thiazolidinedione led to a reduction of between 1.3 and 1.5 percentage points compared with a reduction equal or less than 0.5 points without Victoza.
+Similarly, adding Victoza to treatment with basal insulin plus metformin reduced HbA1c by 0.7 percentage points, compared with 0.4 points when a dose of insulin aspart was added.
 When used alone there was also a greater reduction in HbA1c with Victoza than with glimepiride.
 However, the study was not sufficient to support the use of Victoza as a monotherapy.

 What is the risk associated with Victoza?